Computation of the steady state and dimensionality reduction

 • KSS: Steady-state capital stock

-• distrSS::Array{Float64,3}: Steady-state distribution of idiosyncratic states, computed by Ksupply()
+• distrSS::Array{Float64,3}: Steady-state distribution of idiosyncratic states

 • n_par::NumericalParameters, m_par::ModelParameters